insightlake/Streams/README.md

 # Streams
 Streaming Console

-What is InsightLake Data Explorer?
+What is InsightLake Streams Console?
 -----------

 InsightLake Data Explorer solution is part of InsightLake Data Platform.
 It provides an intuitive UI and allows users to connect to various data sources and explore the data eaisly.